What is Tesla Ludicrous? And why is it called so strange?

 Tesla Ludicrous mode

 Usually, the Ludicrous mode was only available for an additional charge.
 But sometimes it was sold as standard with the performance model.
 The cost of the option fluctuated over the years between approximately 11’000 and 15’000 EUR.
 For the P85D, the subsequent Ludicrous update is no longer offered since the end of 2017.

 Currently, produced vehicles only have the Ludicrous+ mode.
 This means that the battery is first preheated to the optimum temperature for maximum performance.
 After that, the Launch Mode can be used to get the absolute maximum acceleration.
 The Launch Mode is activated as follows:

 - Preheat the battery using the Ludicrous+ switch in the settings and wait until the battery is fully preheated (energy display in the instrument cluster).

 - Press and release the power (“Gas”) pedal.
 Release the brake.
 The message “Launch Mode activated” should now appear on the display.

 - Then hold the brake down, apply current fully, release the brake – and off you go!

 Originally intended as an Easter Egg, the Ludicrous+ mode was introduced in a hidden menu that could be accessed by pressing the normal Ludicrous button for five seconds.
 It was then added as a “Max Battery” option to the acceleration options.
-In the meantime, “Ludicrous+” and “Insane+” have been given their own switch in the acceleration settings:
+Meanwhile, “Ludicrous+” and “Insane+” have been given their switch in the acceleration settings:

 In spring 2020 Tesla introduced the “cheetah stance” for the new Raven models (from March 2019).
 By lowering the front of the vehicle, acceleration at launch is further improved.